 A dog’s personality varies depending on his age.
 Generally, there are three stages in a dog’s life: Puppy, Adult, or Senior.

-Puppies need the most amount of attention and training, especially during their first six months.
+Puppies need the most attention and training, especially during their first six months.
 When you decide to get a puppy, you should learn to dedicate most of your time to raising and giving all your attention to him.
-You should also be patient with them because they will likely get involved in several accidents or chew your personal belongings.
+It would help if you also were patient with them because they will likely get involved in several accidents or chew your personal belongings.

-However, you can resolve these issues when you start to engage them in proper training.
+However, you can resolve these issues when you engage them in proper training.
 Taking care of a puppy also means understanding that your dog may grow up differently from what you expected.

 If you want to be more certain about a dog’s energy level, temperament, and attitude, getting an adult dog might be better.
-When getting an adult dog, you should also expect that he still needs proper training at first because adult dogs are not necessarily trained at ones.
+When getting an adult dog, you should also expect that he still needs proper training at first because adult dogs are not necessarily trained.

 Senior dogs are the best to own when your activity level is low.
 However, you need to remember that these dogs would require more veterinary check-ups and special attention.
-You must also remember that you may not have as many years left with senior dogs as you have with puppies or adult dogs.
+It would help if you also remembered that you might not have as many years left with senior dogs as puppies or adult dogs.

 If you still desire to own one even with these responsibilities, getting a senior dog can be a great way to develop your compassion for fellow animals.